PyRootmap/PyRootmap/README.md

-# PyRootmap: An implementation of Diggle's (1988) Rootmap algorithm written in Python
+# PyRootmap: A Python implementation of Diggle's (1988) Rootmap algorithm

 National Autonomous University of Mexico (UNAM).